Shadow the Hedgehog

-The idea for Shadow originated during the development of the original Sonic Adventure, with Iizuka and Maekawa ensuring he would be a subtle, "cool" character players could care about.
-Although Shadow is one of the series' most popular characters and was named one of the greatest video game characters by Guinness World Records in 2011, he has proven divisive among video game journalists.
-Some have praised his role in Sonic Adventure 2 and his levels' preservation of the Sonic theme, but others have criticized his dark characterization.
-The Shadow game sold well, but received generally unfavorable reviews.
+Shadow is one of the most popular Sonic characters and was named one of the greatest video game characters by Guinness World Records in 2011.
+However, he has proven divisive among video game journalists.
+Some praised his role in Sonic Adventure 2 and his levels' preservation of the Sonic theme, but others criticized his dark and brooding characterization, particularly in later games, and ranked him among the worst Sonic characters.
+The Shadow the Hedgehog game received generally unfavorable reviews, though it sold well.
+In the third installment of the Sonic the Hedgehog film franchise, Reeves's adaptation received critical praise for his moody portrayal of the character's stoicism, empathy and darkness.